LISTEN TO THIS ARTICLE:

 Suboxone ® (buprenorphine/naloxone)

 Suboxone is a medication that can be used to help people transition off opioids as part of Opioid Use Disorder treatment.
-One of the most common side effects of Suboxone is increased sweating.
+One half of Suboxone is buprenorphine, a weak opiate that staves off withdrawal while also blocking the effects of other opiates.
+One of the most common side effects of buprenorphine is increased sweating.
 In hot weather, people taking Suboxone need to make sure to get extra fluids and avoid exertion to guard against dehydration.
+Using Suboxone can also be risky when people put themselves in hot places, such as hot tubs, saunas, or tanning beds.

 Preventing heat sickness